rueckstiess/rueckstiess.github.io/_posts/2014-03-10-mloginfo-queries.markdown

 categories: mtools
 ---

-With the release of mtools 1.1.4, `mloginfo` will receive a new section to aggregate queries in a log file or system.profile collection.
+With the release of mtools 1.1.4, _mloginfo_ receives a new section to aggregate queries in a log file or system.profile collection.
 The section can be invoked with the `--queries` argument.
-It will aggregate all queries (including the query part of updates), grouped by the query pattern.
+It aggregates all queries (including the query part of updates), grouped by the query pattern.

 The section shows a table with namespace (in usual `database.collection` syntax), the query pattern, and various statistics, like how often this query pattern was found (count), the minimum and maximum execution time, the mean and the total sum.
 The list is sorted by total sum (last column), as that reflects the overall work the database has to perform for each query pattern.